mikechamberlain/coding-standards/README.md

    etc.
 ```

-Consider splitting functional areas into subfolders as/when they grow.
+Split functional areas into subfolders as/when they grow.

-Consider whether DTO is a better name than ViewModel.
+Consider whether "DTO" is a better name than "ViewModel".

+Consider if your team name really represents a functional area, especially if you work in a horizontal.

 ## Architecture

 - We follow a tiered architecture where the data flows Repo <=> Service <=> Controller <=> View Model / DTO.
 - Consider omitting the Service layer if it only serves as a trivial wrapper around the Repository.
 This reduces boilerplate and accelerates development.
 Yes, this means your controller can call a repository directly.
-Introduce the Service layer at a later date only once it becomes necessary.
-(This is controversial.
-Let's try it and see what happens?)
+Introduce the Service layer later once it becomes necessary.
+    - This is controversial.
+Should we try it and see how it works out?
 - The ViewModel / DTO layer must never be skipped (ie. do not serialize Repository objects directly to the client).
 This isolates the client from changes to the Repository, and prevents new and potentially sensitive fields from being inadvertently exposed.

-## Services, interfaces and dependencies
+## Design

+### Interfaces

-- Only create an interface for your class if at least one of the following is true:
+- Only create an interface if at least one of the following is true:
   1. Multiple implementations exist in application code.
-  2. The service needs to be mocked for testability.
+  2. The component needs to be mocked for testability.

+Unnecessary interfaces pollute the codebase and make it more difficult to understand.

+### Injection and mocking

-- A service only needs to be mocked if it is _impure_, ie:
+- A component only needs to be mocked if it is _impure_, ie:
   - it has a side effect such as making an external call (eg. reading from disk, making an HTTP call)
   - it is non-deterministic - that is, it may yield different outputs when called multiple times with the same inputs (eg. `DateTime.Now`).
-- An impure service is a good candidate for dependency injection.
+- An impure component is a good candidate for dependency injection.
 This promotes testability and keeps components loosely coupled.
-- A pure service doesn't need to be mocked, swapped out, or injected.
-Prefer instead to create and access it as a static method.
+- A pure component doesn't need to be mocked, swapped out, or injected.
+Prefer instead to create and access it as a static method, or just `new` it up inline.

+### Dependencies

 - Keep each component's dependency count to a reasonable level.
+The more dependencies, the more difficult the code becomes to change.
+Let's say...
+7?
-  - Declaring only impure services as dependencies helps this.
+- Declare only impure services as dependencies (see above).
+This helps reduce the dependency count and KISS.
-  - If a component's dependency count is getting out of control, consider refactoring the component into more narrowly focused responsibilities.
+- If a component's dependency count gets out of control this is a good indication that it should be refactored into more narrowly focused responsibilities.

-Example.
+- Declare a component's dependencies explicitly in its constructor.
+Don't use property injection.
+It's super lame.
+- Each injectable component should expose only a [single public constructor](https://www.cuttingedge.it/blogs/steven/pivot/entry.php?id=97).
+Multiple constructors lead to a fragile design and present maintainability issues.

+### Example

 Say we have a model that needs to be mapped to a view model:

 ```c#
 public class MyModel